-So you’re looking to travel from Sukhumvit to The Grand Palace, or The Grand Palace to Sukhumvit – Great!
+So you’re looking to travel in Bangkok, Thailand from Sukhumvit to The Grand Palace, or The Grand Palace to Sukhumvit? – Great!
 In this guide we’ll go through the various methods of transport you can take for the route, covering the most budget-friendly journey, family-friendly journey, journey best suited for groups as well as the most luxurious mode of transport.

 Having visited Bangkok multiple times over the past five years, this is a journey Helen and I take almost every visit as we journey between our accommodation in Sukhumvit to the number one tourist attraction in Bangkok, The Grand Palace.
 So it’s safe to say we’ve lots of experience on the various methods of transport on the route – and some great points of interest to note during your journey.

 The most common route tourists take when travelling from Sukhumvit to The Grand Palace is on the BTS before transferring to the Chao Phraya Express.
 The reason being is this route is relatively simple, flexible, and very affordable.

 If this is your first trip to Bangkok, then you might find that the BTS Skytrain is a little overwhelming, we suggest reading up on the experience prior to your trip.
 However, honestly, after a few trips, it’s just as simple as any other metro system elsewhere in the world.

 The BTS Skytrain has the Sukhumvit line (green) that runs along the majority of Sukhumvit within central Bangkok (Sukhumvit road is actually more than 300 miles long) with 23 stations including Siam where you’re able to transfer to the other BTS line Silom.